avrdan/DesignSprint_ARfoodOrdering/README.md

 *	Can we convince competing restaurants and fast-food chains to upload their products to our platform?
 We can provide them with customizable template, that will only have their own products, but they may still not want to use a service, that will also allow customers to check out their competitor’s offers.
 *	Another challenge we have is how to attract a core user base and make them excited about our product, such that they share it on social media to create a snowballing effect.
 *	Since we are just starting out, how can we convince restaurants or fast-food chains that working with us is the best choice?
 Why would they not go to a competitor, such as KabaQ?

 ---

-An interactive prototype can be experienced [here](https://sketch.cloud/s/Rln4Q/a/7dvYz7/play).

----